 What is Discovery Day and How Best to Prepare for It?

-Get Ready to Meet in Person
+Get Ready to Meet

-Candidates begin their Hospitality Day with a three-hour meeting with Chicken Salad Chick executives when they’re expected to share their personal story about how they came to know the brand and how it aligns to their long-term goals, Evans said.
+For example, restaurant franchise Chicken Salad Chick begins their Hospitality Day with a three-hour meeting with Chicken Salad Chick executives.
+They will ask the candidate to share their personal story about how they came to know the brand.
+Additionally, they’ll want to know how it aligns with their long-term goals.

-The CEO, Chief Development Officer, COO and Chief Marketing Officer then speak about site selection and construction processes, the training program and operations model, and your grand opening and marketing plan.
+The CEO, Chief Development Officer, COO, and Chief Marketing Officer then speak about site selection and construction processes, the training program and operations model, and your grand opening and marketing plan.
 The meeting concludes with a presentation that features Chicken Salad Chick’s catering program and lunch with the executive team.

 Anticipate a Quick Decision